 Why chlorophyll rocks

 Chlorophyll is packed with with enzymes, minerals, trace minerals and vitamins.
 Wheatgrass, for example, contains 92 of the 102 vitamins currently identified by science.
 Perhaps, most important is chlorophyll’s relationship to our blood.
 Chlorophyll’s DNA is almost identical to our blood’s, the difference is central atom of blood is iron while chlorophyll’s is magnesium.
 In experiments with anemic animals, their blood counts returned to normal, after four or five days of receiving pure fresh chlorophyll.
 Once the plant is heated, cooked or exposed to acid (like digestive acids) that magnesium in the center is displaced and replaced with hydrogen.
-You can identify this reaction by the change in color of food–suddenly the vibrant color dulls.
+You can identify this reaction by the change in color of food – suddenly the vibrant color dulls.

 Does this mean we should eat only raw?
 It depends.
 As a nutritionist, I work with a lot of clients who have compromised digestive vitality.
 I recommend clients to eat raw foods if they have strong digestive vitality, they are warm in nature, if raw is directly appropriate for the disharmony we are treating, or it is seasonally appropriate.
 A little cooking like stir fry, steaming keeps the enzymes live in the food and helps to start break down the food for the body.
 In the winter, soups and stews are appropriate to add lasting deep warmth.
+On a side note – raw means room temperature.
+Your body is hanging out somewhere around 98.6 degrees whereas food right from the fridge is at 40 degrees.
+That requires a lot of Yang/fire to heat the food to be absorbed which is hard on weak digestive systems.

 The Energetics & Healing Properties of Chlorophyll